Josiah K. Lilly Jr.

 During Lilly's five decades with the firm, it grew into one of the largest and most influential pharmaceutical corporations in the world, and the largest corporation in Indiana.
 Lilly helped improve the company's business processes to increase its efficiency, laid the groundwork for its personnel guidelines, and formed its sales research department.
 He was the last Lilly family member to serve as company president.

 Lilly was also a philanthropist, as well as a collector.
 In 1937 Joe, his brother, and their father, founded the Lilly Endowment, which remains as one of the largest charitable foundations in the world.
 Lilly was also known for his significant collection of rare books and manuscripts, which he donated to Indiana University to form the core collection of the Lilly Library, located on the IU campus in Bloomington, Indiana.
 Oldfields, Lilly's estate home and grounds in Indianapolis, are part of the present-day Newfields.
 The Smithsonian Institution acquired Lilly's gold coin collection.
 Cape Cod's Heritage Museums and Gardens was established in his honor in Sandwich, Massachusetts, and holds some of Lilly's other collections.

 Early life and education

 Josiah Kirby Lilly Jr., known as "Joe" among friends and family, was the younger son of Josiah K. Lilly Sr. and Lilly (née Ridgley) Lilly.
 He was born at the family's home on North Pennsylvania Street in Indianapolis, Indiana, on September 25, 1893.
 His only sibling, Eli Jr., was eight years older.
 Joe's mother suffered from pernicious anemia and died in 1934; his father died in 1948.

 Lilly was the grandson of Colonel Eli Lilly, who founded Eli Lilly and Company, a pharmaceutical manufacturing business in Indianapolis in 1876.
 Joe's father was superintendent of the Lilly laboratory at the time of Joe's birth and succeeded Colonel Lilly as president of the company in 1898.
 Joe and Eli followed their father into the family business.
 Each son served as company president and chairman of the board, but Joe was the last family member to serve as its president.

-Lilly attended the Holderness School in Plymouth, New Hampshire, and graduated from The Hill School in Pottstown, Pennsylvania, in 1912.
-He continued his education with a two-year course at the University of Michigan's School of Pharmacy, which he completed in 1914, before returning to Indianapolis to join the family business.
+Lilly attended the Holderness School in Holderness, New Hampshire, and graduated from The Hill School in Pottstown, Pennsylvania, in 1912.
+He continued his education with a two-year course at the University of Michigan College of Pharmacy, which he completed in 1914, and then returned to Indianapolis to join the family business.